amarchen/Wikipedia/README.md

 License is Attribution-NonCommercial-ShareAlike 3.0 Unported ( http://creativecommons.org/licenses/by-nc-sa/3.0/ )
-so as long as you share alike and provide a link to https://github.com/amarchen/Wikipedia (e.g. in your app About dialog) you are free to reuse the code in any non-commercial project
+so as long as you share alike and provide a link to https://github.com/amarchen/Wikipedia (e.g. in your app About dialog) you are free to reuse the code in any non-commercial project.

+Note that Artem himself keeps the right to use the contributed code in commercial purposes too.
+Particularly he may like to start charging for the Wikipedia app.
+You can, however, release the non-commercial clone if you like.